 Breast augmentation surgery is appropriate for any patient who wishes to augment the size and shape of their breasts.
 Most women who want to improve their appearance have naturally small breasts.
 Other women may feel that their breasts are asymmetrical or disproportionate and want to have breasts that enhance their figure.
 These concerns can create feelings of self-consciousness, and a breast augmentation can remove insecurities and boost one’s confidence.

 There are many levels of customization to breast augmentation surgery.

-The incision is made below the breast along the crease.
-This is the most common incision location choice.
+Inframammary: Dr. Conrad makes this incision underneath the breast along the crease where the breast meets the chest.
+This is the most common incision location.